csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-macos-ARM64.md

 ## Notes compiled when ARM support was relatively new

-We provide this as a record, possibly current installs could be simpler assuming that anaconda and conda support has become more smooth on ARM, but this is untested.
+We provide this as a record, possibly current installs could be simpler assuming that anaconda and conda support has become more smooth on ARM.

+Total install time, including PYME-extra install, is estimated at 1 h.
+If issues are encountered, this can increase with extra time for trouble shooting.
+Please feel free contact us if issues are encountered.

 ### Installing miniconda and xcode command line tools